-29. CAPITAL COMMITMENTS
+28. CAPITAL COMMITMENTS

+2021 HK\$'000 2020 HK\$'000

-2020 HK\$'000 2019 HK\$'000 Capital expenditure in respect of property, plant and equipment contracted for but not provided in the consolidated financial statements 354 400
+Capital expenditure in respect of property,

+plant and equipment contracted for but not provided in the consolidated financial statements 321 354

-30. RETIREMENT BENEFITS SCHEME
+29. RETIREMENT BENEFITS SCHEME

-The MPF Scheme is registered with the Mandatory Provident Fund Scheme Authority under the Mandatory Provident Fund Schemes Ordinance.
+The Mandatory Provident Fund Scheme ("MPF Scheme") of the Group is registered with the Mandatory Provident Fund Scheme Authority under the Mandatory Provident Fund Schemes Ordinance.
 The assets of the MPF Scheme are held separately from those of the Group in funds under the control of an independent trustee.
 Under the MPF Scheme, the employer and its employees are each required to make contributions to the MPF Scheme at rates specified in the rules.
 The only obligation of the Group with respect to the MPF Scheme is to make the required contributions.
 Except for voluntary contribution, no forfeited contribution under the MPF Scheme is available to reduce the contribution payable in future years.
 The cap of contribution amount is HK\$1,500 per employee per month.